 I am Professor Emeritus at Queen's University, Canada where I held the Canada Research Chair in Communication and Society and was Professor of Sociology.
 In 2016 I was appointed Distinguished Professor, New Media Centre, School of Journalism and Communication, Fudan University, Shanghai.
 I did my B.A. at Georgetown (Summa Cum Laude,1970) and received the Ph.D. in Sociology from Harvard in 1975.

-I am author or editor of twenty-two books and over 200 articles and book chapters on communication, technology, and society.
+I am author or editor of twenty-three books and over 200 articles and book chapters on communication, technology, and society.
 They include Becoming Digital: Toward a Post-Internet Society (2017), Marx and the Political Economy of the Media and Marx in the Age of Digital Capitalism both edited with Christian Fuchs (2015), To the Cloud: Big Data in a Turbulent World (2014), Critical Studies in Communication and Society (ed. with Cao Jin and Leslie Reagan Shade, 2013), Getting the Message: Communications Workers and Global Value Chains (ed. with Catherine McKercher and Ursula Huws, 2010), The Political Economy of Communication (2009), The Laboring of Communication: Will Knowledge Workers of the World Unite? (co-authored with Catherine McKercher, 2008), Knowledge Workers in the Information Society (ed. with Catherine McKercher, 2007) and The Digital Sublime (2004).
 My publications have been translated into numerous languages, most notably Chinese.
 The Political Economy of Communication appears widely in course curricula in China, where I regularly visit to lecture and do research.
 Probably my most profound professional experience was giving a lecture on media democracy in Beijing’s Great Hall of the People.